jarikomppa/img2spec/readme.md

 ![ScreenShot](https://raw.github.com/jarikomppa/img2spec/master/img2spec2.jpg)

 This is a GUI tool to help convert normal images suitable to be used in ZX Spectrum (and similar devices).
-Note that the resolution is 256x192.
+Note that the resolution is, by default, 256x192.
 Feeding the tool smaller or bigger images works, but the internal image size remains the same.
+(The internal resolution can be changed in options, but there are limits).

 Instead of trying to be completely automated, this tool lets you interactively adjust the source image while letting you see the results in real time.
 Any number of modifiers can be stacked on top of each other,